Delice782/SmartFarm-AI-Driven-Crop-Monitoring-and-Management-System/README.md

-# SmartFarm-AI-Driven-Crop-Monitoring-and-Management-System
- SmartFarm is an AI-powered system that helps farmers monitor and manage crops more efficiently.
-It uses computer vision to detect pests, diseases, and nutrient deficiencies, along with IoT sensors to monitor soil moisture, temperature, and other factors in real-time.
-The system provides actionable insights to improve yield and reduce waste.
+# SmartFarm: AI-Driven Crop Monitoring and Management System

+## Overview
+SmartFarm uses AI and IoT to help farmers monitor crop health in real-time.
+It detects pests, diseases, and other issues using computer vision and environmental sensors.
+This system helps optimize crop yield while minimizing resources and waste.

+## Tech Stack
+- **Backend**: Flask (Python)
+- **Machine Learning**: scikit-learn
+- **Frontend**: React.js
+- **IoT**: Sensors for soil and temperature monitoring